-The Treaty, by contrast, expressed a cession of sovereignty to the Crown while guaranteeing to Māori "exclusive and undisturbed possession of their lands, forests, fisheries and other properties".

-Due to the inconsistences between the two versions, the courts of Aotearoa do not seek to enforce the actual wording of Te Tiriti or the Treaty.
-Instead, they seek to recognise the principles of the Treaty as first laid out by the Court of Appeal in a landmark judgment in 1987 (New Zealand Māori Council v Attorney-General).
-The Court found that the Treaty imposes a duty on both the Crown and Māori to act in the spirit of partnership envisaged by the original signatories, and that both Treaty partners must act reasonably, honestly and in the utmost good faith.
+The Treaty has always been the subject of debate as there are two versions - an English version and a Māori version - and there are some significant differences between them.
+In particular, there are interpretation issues around precisely what is meant by three key Māori concepts - kāwanatanga (governorship), rangatiratanga (chieftainship) and taonga (treasures).
+The Treaty also guaranteed to Māori "exclusive and undisturbed possession of their lands, forests, fisheries and other properties".
+To address the ambiguities between the two versions, the courts of New Zealand do not seek to enforce the actual wording of the Treaty.
+Instead, in a landmark case in 1987 (New Zealand Māori Council v Attorney-General), the Court of Appeal established the principles of the Treaty of Waitangi: the Treaty imposes a duty on both the Crown and Māori to act in the spirit of partnership envisaged by the original signatories, and both Treaty partners must act reasonably, honestly and in the utmost good faith.